-C. Assets and liabilities relating to the construction contracts are classified as current and non-current based on the operating cycle.

-(6) Cash and cash equivalents

-- A. Cash and cash equivalents include petty cash, bank deposits and other short-term and highly liquid investments in the statements of cash flows. - B. Cash equivalents refer to short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
-Time deposits that meet the definition above and are held for the purpose of meeting short-term cash commitments in operations are classified as cash equivalents.

-(7) Financial assets at fair value through profit or loss

-- A. Financial assets at fair value through profit or loss are financial assets that are not measured at amortized cost or fair value through other comprehensive income. - B. On a regular way purchase or sale basis, financial assets at fair value through profit or loss are recognized and derecognized using trade date accounting. - C. At initial recognition, the Group measures the financial assets at fair value and recognizes the transaction costs in profit or loss.
-The Group subsequently measures the financial assets at fair value, and recognizes the gain or loss in profit or loss. - D. The Group recognizes the dividend income when the right to receive payment is established, future economic benefits associated with the dividend will flow to the Group and the amount of the dividend can be measured reliably.
+- C. Assets and liabilities relating to the construction contracts are classified as current and non-current based on the operating cycle. - (6) Cash and cash equivalents - A. Cash and cash equivalents include petty cash, bank deposits and other short-term and highly liquid investments in the statements of cash flows. - B. Cash equivalents refer to short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Time deposits that meet the definition above and are held for the purpose of meeting short-term cash commitments in operations are classified as cash equivalents. - (7) Financial assets at fair value through profit or loss - A. Financial assets at fair value through profit or loss are financial assets that are not measured at amortized cost or fair value through other comprehensive income. - B. On a regular way purchase or sale basis, financial assets at fair value through profit or loss are recognized and derecognized using trade date accounting. - C. At initial recognition, the Group measures the financial assets at fair value and recognizes the transaction costs in profit or loss.
+The Group subsequently measures the financial assets at fair value, and recognizes the gain or loss in profit or loss.

-(8) Financial assets at amortized cost

-- A. Financial assets at amortized cost are those that meet all of the following criteria: - (a) The objective of the Group's business model is achieved by collecting contractual cash flows. - (b) The assets' contractual cash flows represent solely payments of principal and interest. - B. On a regular way purchase or sale basis, financial assets at amortized cost are recognized and derecognized using trade date accounting. - C. At initial recognition, the Group measures the financial assets at fair value plus transaction costs.
-Interest income from these financial assets is included in finance income using the effective interest method.
-A gain or loss is recognized in profit or loss when the asset is derecognized or impaired. - D. The Group's time deposits which do not fall under cash equivalents are those with a short maturity period and are measured at initial investment amount as the effect of discounting is immaterial.

-(9) Accounts and notes receivable

-- A. Accounts and notes receivable entitle the Group a legal right to receive consideration in exchange for transferred goods or rendered services. - B. The short-term accounts and notes receivable without bearing interest are subsequently measured at initial invoice amount as the effect of discounting is immaterial.

-(10) Impairment of financial assets
+- D. The Group recognizes the dividend income when the right to receive payment is established, future economic benefits associated with the dividend will flow to the Group and the amount of the dividend can be measured reliably. - (8) Financial assets at amortized cost - A. Financial assets at amortized cost are those that meet all of the following criteria: - (a) The objective of the Group's business model is achieved by collecting contractual cash flows. - (b) The assets' contractual cash flows represent solely payments of principal and interest. - B. On a regular way purchase or sale basis, financial assets at amortized cost are recognized and derecognized using trade date accounting. - C. The Group's time deposits which do not fall under cash equivalents are those with a short maturity period and are measured at initial investment amount as the effect of discounting is immaterial. - (9) Accounts and notes receivable - A. Accounts and notes receivable entitle the Group a legal right to receive consideration in exchange for transferred goods or rendered services. - B. The short-term accounts and notes receivable without bearing interest are subsequently measured at initial invoice amount as the effect of discounting is immaterial. - C. The Group's operating pattern of accounts receivable that are expected to be factored is for the purpose of selling, and the accounts receivable are subsequently measured at fair value, with any changes in fair value, recognized in profit or loss. - (10) Impairment of financial assets